 - Standalone image ads (image ads built outside of the Ad gallery)

 - Image ads built with the Ad gallery

 - Video ads built with the Ad gallery

 See how your display ads are performing

-You can view most of your image ads performance statistics on the Ads tab of your AdWords account.
+You can view most of your image ads performance statistics on the Ads tab of your Google Ads account.
 You can also try out the following reporting options:

 - Use the "Free clicks" view on the Dimensions tab to see several additional statistics for your image and video ads (including those built with the Ad gallery).

 - Customize your ads statistics table to show specific placement metrics for your ads performance on the Display Network.
 The available performance metrics will vary depending on the image ad format you’ve chosen.

 Track customer interactions with free clicks data

 Display ad formats come in all shapes and sizes.
 There are various ways to interact with image and video ads, and depending on the format and pricing you choose, you may have some interactions with a display ad format that are free.
 These won't appear in your statistics tables alongside your normal reporting, but you can run and download the free clicks report to better understand how your ads are doing.
 Here are some examples of free clicks statistics: